cipivanov/cron-parser/README.md

 ## TODO's

-* Custom per-field validation capabilities
+* Custom per-field validation capabilities which will provide a safety net before starting the parsing effort